Skip to main content

 Course Search

-The International Construction Measurement Standard, ICMS3 has introduced Whole Life Carbon Assessment (WLCA) as a fundamental component of construction measurement.
+The International Cost Management Standard, ICMS, has been adopted by the Office of Government Procurement for all construction projects.
+ICMS3 has introduced Whole Life Carbon Assessment (WLCA) as a fundamental component of construction measurement.
 Accurate generation of carbon assessments remains a challenging domain.
-This program will provide learners with solid foundation of the principles of WLCA, as well as the requirements, rules and techniques necessary for the ICMS implementation.
+This program will provide learners with solid foundation of the principles of WLCA using BIM, as well as the requirements, rules and techniques necessary for the ICMS implementation.

 or